 an enterprising young business man discovers some of his product was stolen.

 "Even the dumb criminals are generally smarter than this," said Orem Police Lt.
-Doug Edwards
+Doug Edwardscriminals don't always develop the best thought process

 [snip]